Factbox: Key dates on the 2020 U.S. presidential election calendar

 Oct.
 7: Vice presidential debate, the University of Utah, Salt Lake City, Utah.

 Oct.
-15: Second presidential debate at the Adrienne Arsht Center for the Performing Arts in Miami, Florida.
+15: Second presidential debate at the Adrienne Arsht Center for the Performing Arts in Miami.
 The debate was originally scheduled to take place at the University of Michigan, but the school withdrew as host due to the pandemic.

 Oct.
 22: Third presidential debate at Belmont University in Nashville, Tennessee.